 Our software solutions enable our integrators to provide optimized, personalized connected systems for our end consumers.
 Our proprietary OvrC system provides integrators with a free, cloud-based remote management and monitoring solution that enables integrators to troubleshoot connected devices and home systems remotely.
+As of March 26, 2021, OvrC had approximately 345,000 active homes and businesses on the platform with approximately 14 million devices connected and over 18,000 unique weekly integrator users.
 Integrators can now resolve many product issues that may occur following an installation without making follow-up home visits.
 This saves the integrator time and money while improving their customer's satisfaction.
 In addition, we offer our OvrC Home software to end consumers, which provides them with the ability to manage their systems and fix small, common problems without needing to know system complexities.
 For instance, with OvrC Home, a consumer can reset their Wattbox power outlets and troubleshoot system issues without having to physically access it themselves or call for professional support.
 This provides value and convenience to end consumers.

-Additionally, our Control4 OS3 system is our leading product for command and control of smart home systems.
+Additionally, our Control4 OS3 system is our leading product for command and control of smart living systems and is in approximately 400,000 active homes and businesses orchestrating approximately 24 million connected devices as of March 26, 2021.
 We have expanded our control platform capabilities and meaningfully enhanced the end consumer experience through the integration of audio, video, lighting, temperature, security, communications and other functionalities throughout the home.
-This gives the end consumer a simplified experience, as they are able to access multiple systems through a centralized platform.
+Control4 is interoperable with over 16,000 third-party products across hundreds of manufacturers with approximately 60 devices connected per system.
+This gives the end consumer a simplified experience, as they are able to access multiple systems and devices through a centralized platform.